• Skip to main content

 Sri Lankan Driving License Requirements

-To drive legally in the country, as of March 2025, you need an international driving permit (IDP), as well as a Sri Lankan driving permit.
+To drive legally in the country, as of March 2025, you need your driving license from home, an international driving permit (IDP), as well as a Sri Lankan driving permit – all three documents.

 It´s best to acquire an international driving license in your home country.